 Specifies the Internet TCP/IP port or local Unix domain socket file extension on which the postmaster is listening for connections.

 Force password prompt.

-Echo the queries that createdb generates and sends to the server.
+Echo the queries that createdb generates and sends to the backend.

 Do not display a response.

-Specifies the character encoding scheme to be used in this database.
+Specifies the character encoding scheme to be used with this database.

 This optionally specifies a comment to be associated with the newly created database.

 The database was successfully created.